dmnsgn/frontend-boilerplate/README.md

 ## External issues

-* On some OS, napa needs to be installed globally first `npm install -g napa`s://github.com/gulpjs/gulp/issues/347
+* On some OS, napa needs to be installed globally first `npm install -g napa`

 ## Licence